MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Directs Misty to recognize a face she sees, if it is among those she already knows.
 To use this command, you previously must have used either the `StartFaceDetection` command or the `StartFaceTraining` command to detect and store one or more face IDs in Misty's memory.

-When you are done having Misty recognize faces, call StopFaceRecognition.
+When you are done having Misty recognize faces, call `StopFaceRecognition`.

 Endpoint: POST &lt;robot-ip-address&gt;/api/faces/recognition/start